Ucheodiaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe just set the mode of the file to hello 10-mirror_permissions gives both files same permissions 11-directories_permissions gives permissions to all subdirectories of the current directoryof the owner 12-directory_permissions creates a new dir called my_dir with permission 751
+9-John_Doe just set the mode of the file to hello 10-mirror_permissions gives both files same permissions 11-directories_permissions gives permissions to all subdirectories of the current directoryof the owner 12-directory_permissions creates a new dir called my_dir with permission 751 13-change_group changes the group owner to school for the file hello